Malmactor/malrio/docs/final.md

 ### Project Summary

 Our project is a Super Mario Maker™ gameplay simulation in Minecraft, including two pieces of mechanism: a Mario player and a world map generator.
-We also provide an original physics engine to simulate actions of Mario.

 The player is a partially observable agent.
 For each time step, it perceives a visible frame from the world map and makes a decision for the next action.
 We provides both deep-learning based AI and A-star searching AI for the agent.
 Manual control through keyboard is also implemented.